 How to Buy a Sno Park Permit

-You must have a parking permit to park at Sno-Parks between November 1st and April 30th.
+You must have a permit to park at Sno-Parks between November 1st and April 30th.
 These permits fund the removal of snow from the parking lots.
-You can buy the permit for three different intervals.
-Prices are as of March 2025.
+You can buy the permit for three different intervals: annual, 3-day consecutive, daily.

 The Sno Park Permit annual pass